15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 Next, we made our way to Begijnhof, one of Amsterdam’s best-kept secrets.
 Tucked behind an unassuming wooden door, it opens into a peaceful courtyard surrounded by historic houses, some dating back to the 14th century.

 This place was once home to the Beguines, a community of religious women who lived here in quiet devotion without taking formal vows.
-The grass courtyard, the small English church, and the silence inside make it feel like another world compared to the busy city outside.

 It’s not a place to linger too long.
 It was more like a respectful pause.
-But the stillness stays with you.
-It’s a reminder of the layers that exist in every city.

 18.🌼 Bloemenmarkt: A Floating Burst of Color